 Ways to consume: Top plain Greek yogurt with honey and sliced nuts; mix into a fruit smoothie; use as a dip for vegetables.

 18. Carrots and peppers

 Both are rich in beta-carotene that converts into vitamin A and is essential for your baby’s skin, eyes, bones and organ development.
 They are also a great source of vitamins C, B6 and fiber necessary for pregnancy (5).
 However, make sure your overall intake of vitamin A is not more than the RDA.

 How much to take: 3 servings (1 ½ cups) a day (1)

 Ways to consume: Perfect to munch with or without dip; add to salads, meat or cakes; good in stir-fries, pasta dishes, and salsa.

-They provide you with calcium, vitamins C, D (24), folic acid, potassium, and fiber.
+They are calcium-rich foods that provide you with vitamin C, folic acid, potassium, and fiber (25), folic acid, potassium, and fiber.
 The 90% water content in the fruit helps you keep hydrated during pregnancy.